Mr07Nandut/MyProjects/README.md

 # MyProjects
-Welcome to my first project in information technology
+Welcome to my first project in information technology Disclaimer!!
+Do not enter your personal data into this website!!
+This is only intended for project materials in my portfolio, this Google account login landing page is a Google account login website that is directly connected to the database.
 Besides you can see my program / project framework outside this repository, you can also see directly the finished results of some of my website projects below:

 1.) https://myregistproject.000webhostapp.com/